lmacka/coopi/README.md

 ![Docker Image Size](https://img.shields.io/docker/image-size/lmacka/coopi/latest)

-This is a simple door controller running on a Pi Zero to allow ad-hoc and scheduling of coop door operation.
+This is a simple door controller running on a Pi Zero to allow ad-hoc operation and scheduling of a coop door.

 ![The Exodus](doc/img/the_exodus.gif)